 Drilling time depends on the hole size and material type.
 But EDM technology can achieve even faster drilling time than conventional drills.
 This explains why rapid drilling of EDM holes has become an alternative to conventional machining in mold making.

 In addition, this drilling method produces burr-free holes, which eliminates secondary deburring processes.
-Larger power supplies and drill chucks / collets have expanded the diameter range of standard drill hole sizes to 0.010 "to 0.36".
-Drilling EDM holes can now be done on a manual machine, ZNC or CNC machines.
+Larger power supplies and drill chucks/collets have expanded the diameter range of standard drill hole sizes to 0.010 "to 0.36".
+Drilling EDM holes can now be done on a manual machine, ZNC, or CNC machine.

 Currently, many EDM methods use distilled water as a rinse agent, which opens new possibilities for the medical industry.
 Thanks to the continuous improvement of EDM technology, more and more applications are appearing on the horizon – it has become a completely new method of producing molds and parts.